ingeniousname/GPU_Projekt2/README.md

 - Trie implementation on CPU
 - Trie implementation on GPU

 While the naive implementation solves the problem in $O(n^2l)$, the program implements a radix search tree structure for binary keys based on [this paper](https://onlinelibrary-1wiley-1com-10000956e0040.eczyt.bg.pw.edu.pl/doi/full/10.1002/cpe.5027).
 A trie is initialized with all of the strings in $O(nl)$ time.
 Then, for each of the strings and each of the indicies i = $0, 1, ..., l - 1$ we can check if the trie contains a string that differs from the currently processed string on position i in $O(l)$.
 Thus, searching for each of the keys takes $O(nl^2)$ time.
-The search is further accelerated by parallelizing the search for each bit position for a given string.
+The algorithm is further accelerated by parallelizing the search for each bit position for a given string.

 Program was implemented using C++/CUDA.